fhemberger/nomad-demo/README.md

 #### Collecting application metrics with Prometheus

-The load balancer also includes a [Prometheus](https://prometheus.io/) instance, which uses Consul for service discovery.
+This setup also includes a [Prometheus](https://prometheus.io/) instance, which uses Consul for service discovery.
 If your application's Nomad job is tagged with `prometheus` and has a metrics endpoint under `/metrics`, it will be scraped automatically and appear in the Prometheus target overview under http://prometheus.demo.

+#### Grafana Dashboards

+There are some basic dashboards for Consul, Nomad and Traefik available under http://grafana.demo.
+Username/password is `admin`.

 ### Stopping jobs